 - This programme is part of the German government’s qualification initiative ‘Aufstieg durch Bildung’ (advance through education) and is aimed at people who have shown particular talent and commitment during training and in their profession and would like to study at university.
-For more information see www.aufstieg-durch-bildung.info and www.begabtenfoerderung.de/.
+Further information is available at www.begabtenfoerderung.de/.

 Deutschlandstipendium (Germany Scholarship)

 - FAU supports gifted and talented students as part of the Germany Scholarship programme.
 The scholarship is available for students who complete their degree within the standard duration of studies and amounts to 300 euros per month (3600 euros per year).
 Candidates are selected on the basis of the grade achieved in the university entrance qualification (minimum 1.5) for the first semester, or the grades achieved to date in their university studies (minimum 2.0) from the second semester onwards.
 The following are also taken into account: periods of study abroad, voluntary work, special social, personal or family circumstances, a non-traditional educational history, proven need or one year of professional experience.
 Scholarships are awarded once a year at the start of the winter semester.
-Calls for applications and application deadlines are published online at www.uni-erlangen.de/studium/D-Stip
+A call for applications with a submission deadline is published on the internet on the Deutschlandstipendium website.

 Funding for stays abroad

-More information is available at www.fau.de/internationales/ and www.daad.de, on the information sheets on scholarships for German students going abroad and the EU’s Erasmus and Sokrates programmes provided by IBZ, and in the German Academic Exchange Service’s (DAAD) scholarship guide.
+More information is available at www.fau.de/internationales/ and www.daad.de, on the information sheets provided by the Student Advice and Career Service (IBZ) on scholarships for German students going abroad and the EU’s Erasmus and Sokrates programmes, and in the German Academic Exchange Service’s (DAAD) scholarship guide.
 As part of its initiative ‘Internationalisierung der Hochschulen’ (internationalisation at universities), the Free State of Bavaria provides scholarships to enable students to study abroad, preferably at partner universities.
 The maximum monthly scholarship amount is the same as the additional BAföG amount for study abroad; the costs of travel to and from the location may also be covered, but funding is not available for tuition fees or language courses.
 FAU’s Stipendienstelle (Office for Scholarships) is responsible for allocating this funding.

 Scholarships for specific subjects